 Bans and quota

-Cites and protected spieces
+Cites and protected species

 There are two tree species from Guyana listed on CITES Appendix II:

 - Bigleaf mahogany (Swietenia macrophylla).
 The CITES listing applies to logs, sawn wood, veneer sheets and plywood.
 Bigleaf mahogany does not occur naturally Guyana but there are a few planted specimens, mainly for ornamental purposes.

 Some special regulations apply for the following species: